 Many states have implemented free testing at community health centers regardless of insurance.
 By conducting an Internet search for community health centers in your area, you can find one nearby.

 There are currently 19 FDA-approved over-the-counter COVID tests that you can self-administer at home.
 These rapid antigen tests use a nasal swab and can detect active infection in around 15 minutes.
-The cost of a home test ranges between $109 – $155.
+The cost of a home test can cost up to $155.
 There are several more affordable FDA-authorized tests available at multiple retailers.

 Factors That Influence The Cost Of COVID-19 Tests